maxnygma/maxnygma/README.md

 ### Hi there 👋

-🔥 My last project was [Price Evaluator Bot](https://github.com/t0efL/Price-Evaluator-Bot) for an online hackathon.
+🔥 My last project was [Digital Peter Competitions](https://ai-journey.ru/en/contest/task01) for an online hackathon.

 👨‍💻 I'm studying C++ for competitive programming and self-development purposes.
 Also I'm studying statistics and linear algebra for improving my ML/DL skills.